Education & Community Engagement > Overview

 Letter from our Director, Marisol Sánchez-Best

 Since the pandemic hit, STG has continued to work diligently on Educational and Community Engagements.
 In March of 2020, we were forced to cancel in-person events and shift to online programs.
-Like many others, our staff had to quickly learn new skills in order to continue the work that our organization is most passionate about.
+Like many others, our staff had to quickly learn new skills in order to continue the work our organization is most passionate about.

-Con amor y respeto,
+Con much amor y respeto para la comunidad,

 Marisol Sánchez-Best, Director of Education & Community Engagement